mrpara/bot-battle-board/README.md

 > charge_attack(num)

 The bot forfeits num turns, and charges an attack.
 After num turns have passed, it will attack for high damage.
 Each turn waited increased the damage by 1 point more than the previous turn.
-For example, charge_attack(1) will cause the bot to forfeit one turn and attack on the second turn for 1 + 2 = 3 damage. charge_attack(2) forfeits two turns, and attacks on the third turn for 1 + 2 + 3 = 6 points of damage. charge_attack(3) forfeits three turns, and attacks on the fourth turn for 1 + 2 + 3 + 4 = 10 points of damage, and so on.
+For example, charge_attack(1) will cause the bot to forfeit one turn and attack on the second turn for 1 + 2 = 3 damage.
+It cannot perform another action on that turn. charge_attack(2) forfeits two turns, and attacks on the third turn for 1 + 2 + 3 = 6 points of damage. charge_attack(3) forfeits three turns, and attacks on the fourth turn for 1 + 2 + 3 + 4 = 10 points of damage, and so on.

 > defend()